KarlaGussnecker/Impulsum--project/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 <h1>Impulsum--app</h1>
-<p>This app is an atempt of mine in creating a responsive landing page</p>
+<p>This app is an atempt of mine in creating a responsive landing page.
+It was the first time for me using the Chakra UI component libraries and I really enjoyed the process overall.
+I initially wanted to deploy the application using Heroku but it turned out harder then expected.
+After a short research I found the Vercel cloud platform and ended up deploying the project there easily and will surely use it in my future work (link below).</p>

 <br/>